eeeeethannnnn/dva2020Spring/README.md

 Preliminary requirement:
-pip install flask

 To run app, change directory to /dva2020SPring,
-1. run get_backend_data.py to generate processed_data/crime_dayofweek{day}.csv',  then run heatmap_crime.html with simplehttpserver (in order to read local data)
+1. For crime heatmap: run get_backend_data.py to generate processed_data/crime_dayofweek{day}.csv,  then run heatmap_crime.html with simplehttpserver (in order to read local data)

 2. For direction setup: